userg411/DBSearcher/README.md

 Aimed to search keywords in MSSQL Database schema.

-Should all Oracle in future.
+Should add Oracle in future.